 - 2-3 dates, or 1-2 tbsp maple syrup or sweetener of choice

-- After the almonds have soaked overnight, drain and rinse them.
+- Proceed by soaking your almonds overnight.
+I typically do this in a medium size bowl with boiled hot water.
+After the almonds have soaked overnight, drain and rinse them.

 - Place the almonds in your Vitamix along with four cups of fresh filtered water.